fedecarboni7/teams-optimizer/README.md

 ## Usage

 The tool can be used by managers, team leaders, or anyone responsible for assembling teams.
-It will require input data on individual skills, strengths, and weaknesses.
+It will require input data on individual skills.
 The tool will then generate recommendations for optimal team compositions.

 ## Future Development